MichaelCurrin/dev-cheatsheets/docs/development.md

 # Development

+Follow the install and usage docs to get this project setup locally.

+## Structure

 The menus are auto-generated at each level to make it easy to nest content several layers down and not change a menu manually each time.
 The approach is in this project comes from this prototype project:

 - https://github.com/MichaelCurrin/nested-jekyll-menus